-You are the key.
-Parents are the most important influence on teen drivers.
-66 percent of teens say their parents influence their cell phone use in the car, more than the law.
-Parents who set rules and monitor their teen’s driving behavior in a supportive way can cut their crash risk in half. [www.teendriversource.org/more_pages/page/why_parents_matter/support_parents]
+Motor vehicle crashes kill more teenagers than all other major causes of death combined.
+Parents are the most important influence on teen drivers and may be the key in getting young drivers to treat driving as a serious responsibility.
+Parents who set rules and monitor their teen’s driving behavior in a supportive way can cut crash risk in half.
+[Why Parents Matter]

 Three out of 4 serious teen driver crashes are due to a critical driving error.
 The most common errors are:

-GIVE THEM THE CONFIDENCE TO TELL THEIR FRIENDS: DON’T DO THAT
+GIVE THEM THE CONFIDENCE TO SPEAK UP!

 Support for parents of teen drivers can be found at: